Alexandria Eschate: Alexander the Great

-Alexander, during his years of conquest, would regularly establish long-term outposts to support his advance, either renaming and permanently securing an existing city, or creating a long-term, albeit non-permanent, outpost built up like a town.
-According to Greek historian Plutarch, Alexander named seventy of these bases after himself, though this may be an exaggeration; only a couple dozen are known today.
+Alexander, during his years of conquest, would regularly establish long-term outposts to support his advance, either renaming and permanently securing an existing city or creating a long-term, albeit non-permanent, outpost built up like a town.
+According to the Greek author Plutarch, Alexander named seventy of these bases after himself, though this may be an exaggeration; only a couple of dozen are known today.

 In order to secure Sogdiana, the northeastern corner of the Persian empire, Alexander targeted Cyropolis and a half dozen other cities in 329 BC.

 Alexander first sent Craterus to Cyropolis, the largest of the towns holding Sogdiana against Alexander's forces.
 Craterus' instructions were to "take up a position close to the town, surround it with a ditch and stockade, and then assemble such siege engines as might suit his purpose...."
 The idea was to keep the inhabitants focused on their own defenses and to prevent them from sending assistance out to the other towns.
 Starting from Gazza, Alexander went on to conquer the other surrounding towns.
 Five of the seven towns were taken in two days.
 Many of the inhabitants were killed.
 Alexander then arrived at Cyropolis, which was the best fortified of the towns and had the largest population.
 It also had reputedly the best fighters of the region.
 Alexander battered Cyropolis' defenses with the siege engines.
 While the bombardment went on, Alexander ordered certain of his troops to sneak through a dried-up water course that went under the town's wall.
-Alexander also joined on this mission and once inside his troops opened the town's gate to admit his attacking force.
+Alexander also joined this mission, and once inside, his troops opened the town's gate to admit his attacking force.
 Once the natives saw that the town was taken, they fell violently upon the attackers.
 Alexander received a violent blow from a stone that landed upon his head and neck.
 Craterus was wounded by an arrow.
 But the defenders were driven off.
 Arrian puts the defender's force at about 15,000 fighting men and claims that 8,000 of them were killed in the first phase of the operation.
 The rest apparently sought refuge inside the town's central fortress, but surrendered after one day for lack of water.

 Accounts of how the battle went down differ among authors.
 Arrian cites Ptolemy as saying Cyropolis surrendered from the start, and Arrian also states that according to Aristobulus the place was stormed and everyone was massacred.

-One, probably Cyropolis, came to be called Alexandria Eschate, his northeastern-most outpost.
+One, probably Cyropolis, came to be called Alexandria Eschate, its northeastern-most outpost.
 As with most other cities founded by Alexander, a group of retired and/or wounded veterans from his army was settled there, joining the large population of Greek exiles settled in the area by Persia in previous generations.